 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title insurance company performs an extensive search on the title history of the property.
-Through its research, the title company can usually identify any title problems and have these problems cleared-up prior to closing.
+The title company searches the property's title history.
+Through its research, the title insurance company can almost always find any title problems and have these problems cleared-up before you close on the property.

 Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also cover what the title company is responsible for.
-Typically your title insurance will protect you in the following cases:
+Your owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
+Title insurance usually covers:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
 In this case, the title insurance company will defend your title and will cost you nothing.